SorensenUCSC/CSE211-fa2023/overview.md

 * **Module 3:  Parallelization and DSLs:** We will discuss how compilers can be used to transform sequential code blocks into equivalent forms that can be executed in parallel.
 We will explore domain specific languages that further facilitate this automatic translation.

-* **Module 4: Advanced Topics:** We will read impactful papers in the area and discuss them.
-We will adjust based on class interest, but topics may include optimization evaluation and synthesis.

-* **Module 5: Final Project Presentation and Guest Lecture:** The last few classes will have presentations from final projects and a guest lecture (if there is time).
+* **Module 4: Advanced Topics:** The last few classes will have presentations from final projects and advanced topics (potentially guest lectures!).

 ## Class Format